feronikanm/simple-paint/README.md

 ## Simple Paint Android Apps with Kotlin

 ## About This Project
-Paint consist of five actions
+Simple paint consist of five actions, such us
 1. Pencil: it is used for free hand drawing
 2. Line: it is user to draw line
 3. Rectangle: it is used to draw a rectangle